venasolutions/bosk/docs/USERS.md

 to some specified type of _value_ node.
 A `SideTable` allows you to associate additional information with entities without adding fields to those entities.

+The domain of a `SideTable` plays a role similar to a datatype for the `SideTable`'s keys: it indicates the set of possible values from which the `SideTable`'s keys may be taken.

 The `SideTable` object does not contain its keys, but _does_ contain its values.
 The keys are contained in the domain `Catalog` in the bosk.
 This means you need a `ReadContext` to access the referenced key objects themselves.
 Accessing the value objects, on the other hand, does not require a `ReadContext`.

+Just as a `Reference` points to a node that may or may not exist, the keys referenced by a `SideTable` may or may not exist within the `domain` catalog.

 ##### `Phantom`